ECD Calculator (Drilling) Skip to main content

 Calculate Effective Bottomhole Density from Mud Weight, Annular Pressure Loss, and TVD

 Free equivalent circulating density calculator for drilling engineers and mud engineers.
 Enter static mud weight in ppg, annular pressure loss in psi, and true vertical depth to calculate ECD using ECD = MW + APL / (0.052 x TVD).
-The result tells you the effective mud weight the formation sees while the pumps are running.
+The app can also make a simplified local pressure-loss estimate from PV, YP, annular velocity, and annular clearance.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.